-- Object analysis relates points, lines, circles, conics, and triangles to the characteristic points (centres), lines, circles, conics, and triangles of the reference triangle.
-Finds, for example, that the isogonal conjugation of the examined point P lays on the Kiepert hyperbola of the reference triangle.

-- Fast centres analysis matches the centres of the examined triangle with the centres of the reference triangle.
-For example, finds that the centre X541 of the triangle ABC coincides with the centre X54 of the triangle PQR. - Rule-point analysis matches points constructed from triangle centres (of some triangle) with the centres of the reference triangle.
-For example, for each ETC centre Xn it finds whether the midpoint of X1 and Xn is a known centre of the reference triangle. - Triangle perspectivity analysis observes whether a given triangle is perspective to to one of the characteristic triangles of the reference triangle.
+- Object analysis relates points, lines, circles, conics, cubics, and triangles to the characteristic points (centres), lines, circles, conics, cubics, and triangles of the reference triangle.
+Finds, for example, that the isogonal conjugation of the examined point P lays on the Kiepert hyperbola of the reference triangle. - Two triangle centres matches the centres of the examined triangle with the centres of the reference triangle.
+For example, finds that the centre $X{541}$ of the triangle ABC coincides with the centre $X{54}$ of the triangle PQR. - Rule-point analysis matches points constructed from triangle centres (of some triangle) with the centres of the reference triangle.
+For example, for each ETC centre Xn it finds whether the midpoint of X1 and Xn is a known centre of the reference triangle. - 2-rule-point analysis matches points constructed from pairs of triangle centres (of some triangle) with the centres of the reference triangle.
+For example, for each pairs of ETC centres Xm, Xn it finds whether the midpoint of Xm and Xn is a known centre of the reference triangle. - Triangle perspectivity analysis observes whether a given triangle is perspective to to one of the characteristic triangles of the reference triangle.
 It considers various types of perpectivity and also analyses the centres of perspectivity. - Object analysis of generic constructions performs an automated analysis on a family of dynamic constructions.
 We will explain this type of analysis in Section 5.5.

-Of the three types, Object analysis is the most commonly used.
+Of the four types, Object analysis is the most commonly used.

 The best way to learn how to use the module is to use examples.
-Since all three types of analysis have the same (or similar) parameters, modes of operation, and working procedures, we will first explain them.
+Since all types of analysis have the same (or similar) parameters, modes of operation, and working procedures, we will first explain them.
 Then we will present some essential examples of the analysis.